A Window to the West

 An identity of “being part of Galatasaray” was forged; thanks to the school’s choice of administrators from its own graduates, with the integration of sports to curriculum its encouragement for institutionalized sports teams, the strong cooperation between the school and its alumni on an institutionalized basis, foundation of the primary school and the university answering the demand of seamless education life, and the feeling of camaraderie that lasted for its graduates’ lives.

-The A Window to the West: 150 Years of the Galatasaray Lycée exhibit, curated by İzzeddin Çalışlar, designed to share the inspiring memory of this public institution; consists of photographs, films, ephemera and objects from a wide range of this school’s history; curated from the collections of private individuals and institutions.
-The exhibit thus presents glimpses from the school’s efforts, since 1868, to train skilled, qualified individuals.
+The A Window to the West: 150 Years of the Galatasaray Lycée exhibition , curated by İzzeddin Çalışlar, designed to share the inspiring memory of this public institution; consists of photographs, films, ephemera and objects from a wide range of this school’s history; curated from the collections of private individuals and institutions.
+The exhibition thus presents glimpses from the school’s efforts, since 1868, to train skilled, qualified individuals.

-Click here to take a look at Pera Museum's School Square Galatasaray exhibition.
+Click here to take a look at Pera Museum's School Square Galatasaray exhibition ion.